microsoft/Hack-Together-Fabric-AI/AI_access.md

 6. **You should now see the event name** "Hack Together Fabric AI" in the top-right corner!
 ![Screenshot of proxy playground page with a tick and an arrow pointing to the event name "Hack Together Fabric AI" that appears once you have succesfully entered a key for the event.](images/proxy4.png "When you see the event name you have succesfully entered your key")

 7. **You're ready to test your set up**, do this on this page by writing a message in the **Chat Session**.
-You should receive a message back in a few sedconds!
+You should receive a message back in a few seconds!
 ![Screenshot of proxy playground page with an arrow pointing to the input field, where the message /Hello" has been writen.](images/proxy5.png "Test the service using the Chat feature by writing a message")

 8. **Once you receive a message you know you are ready to hack!**